 force the sale of non-exempt personal property or real property (not homestead) if the costs of sale do not exceed expected proceeds.

-Medicaid’s right to estate recovery is limited to the value of medical services provided to the
+Medicaid’s right to estate recovery is limited to the value of medical services provided to the medicaid recipient.

 Exceptions and Limitations to Medicaid Estate Recovery